blue-tomato/ElasticsearchFeeder/readme.md

 This module passes the following arguments to your schema function.

 - @arg1 `$page` the ProcessWire page WireArray
-- @arg2 `$ElasticsearchFeeder` this module, primarily to use it's static method **createElasticSearchDocumentHashedId($page->id, $indexPrefix)** to assign ElasticSeach IDs to your document content.
-- @arg3 `$indexPrefix` the index prefix you declared when configuring this module in the ProcessWire backend

 ```php
 function newsDetailsPage($page, $ElasticsearchFeeder, $indexPrefix) {